Anjelica Huston: Recent works (2017–present)

 In 2017, Huston narrated the black comedy Thirst Street, and starred with Bill Pullman as siblings feuding over possession of their father's estate in the comedy Trouble.
 John DeFore of The Hollywood Reporter praised the latter film, on which Huston was an executive producer, writing that "the cast goes a long way here, turning Trouble at times into the kind of small-town hangout film that will please fest auds."
 Huston played the Director, a heavily bejeweled Russian ballet instructor, and what Vulture described as a "small but memorable role", in John Wick: Chapter 3 – Parabellum (2019), which made US$326 million worldwide and received positive reviews from critics.
+She reprised her role as the Director in Ballerina.

+On June 5, 2024, it was announced that Huston had been cast as the lead in the BBC Agatha Christie limited series, Towards Zero.
+On September 6, 2024, it was announced that Huston was cast in the lead of the live-action/hybrid feature The Christmas Witch Trial of La Befana.

+Huston is set to star alongside her brother, Danny Huston, in this film inspired by Italian folklore.

 Personal life

 Huston was a close friend of actor Gregory Peck, whom her father directed in Moby Dick (1956).
 The two first met on the set of the film when she was four years old while Peck was in costume as Captain Ahab.
 Decades later, after her father's death, Huston reunited with Peck and maintained a friendship that lasted until his death.

-Huston was an inadvertent witness in the Roman Polanski sexual abuse case in March 1977, when she encountered Polanski and his 13-year old victim by chance in the home of her boyfriend Jack Nicholson.
+Huston was an inadvertent witness in the Roman Polanski sexual abuse case in March 1977, when she encountered Polanski and his 13-year-old victim by chance in the home of her boyfriend Jack Nicholson.
 When authorities searched the house in connection to the accusations against Polanski, Huston was arrested for cocaine possession, but she was never charged because the search and seizure of her handbag had been illegal.
 Although she had witnessed no abuse, Huston was subsequently embroiled in the publicity surrounding Polanski's trial as a rumored witness for the prosecution, though she was not ultimately called.